by Patrick Carroll –

 Central planning is what got us into this mess.
 It will not be the thing that gets us out.

 Putting the broader problems with socialized healthcare aside, there’s a more specific lesson to be learned with respect to the shutdowns.
 The lesson, to put it simply, is that well-intentioned measures often have harmful side-effects that can be difficult to foresee.
 Frederic Bastiat famously pointed this out in his 1848 essay, That Which Is Seen and that Which Is Not Seen.

 “In the department of economy,” he wrote, “an act, a habit, an institution, a law, gives birth not only to an effect, but to a series of effects.
 Of these effects, the first only is immediate; it manifests itself simultaneously with its cause – it is seen.
 The others unfold in succession – they are not seen.”

 The excess deaths associated with delays in care are a tragic reminder of the tremendous unseen harms that lockdowns have created.
 Of course, it may be tempting to downplay these effects and double down on non-pharmaceutical interventions.
 But perhaps, instead, it’s time to resurrect an old principle of medicine that seems to be all but forgotten: Primum non nocere.

 Content syndicated from Fee.org (FEE) under Creative Commons license.

-Gun Control Comes from a Place of Privilege is posted on Conservative Daily News – Where Americans go for news, current events and commentary they can trust – Conservative News Website for U.S. News, Political Cartoons and more.
+Report: Thousands of Canadians Died Due to Delayed Care during COVID-19 is posted on Conservative Daily News – Where Americans go for news, current events and commentary they can trust – Conservative News Website for U.S. News, Political Cartoons and more.